 sudo install libraspberrypi-bin

-else you can follow the Raspberry OS instructions but instead of adding it to /boot/config you will need to add it to /boot/firmware/usercfg.txt
+else you can follow the Raspberry OS instructions but instead of adding it to /boot/config you will need to add it to /boot/firmware/usercfg.txt or just use:

 echo program_usb_boot_mode=1 | sudo tee -a /boot/firmware/usercfg.txt